5 Proven Natural Ways to Reduce Anxiety Immediately

 Grounding techniques like the 5-4-3-2-1 method pull your attention away from fear and toward something neutral.
 To further reduce anxiety immediately, you can pair this with guided imagery.
 Ms Sharma points out that music is a powerful tool here; relaxation sounds like rain, falling water, or ocean waves help the brain de-stress and move away from intrusive thoughts.
 This offers a sensory anchor that slows down physiological arousal.

-Anxiety Reduce Food: Eating for a Calmer Mind
+Anxiety Reducing Foods: Eating for a Calmer Mind

 What you eat directly influences your neurotransmitters and blood sugar stability.
 To reduce anxiety and stress through your diet, Ms Sharma suggests focusing on nutrient-rich foods that stabilise your mood: